mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 authors would like to thank Sam Hurst for providing his thoughts about how QUIC could be used to carry RTP.

-The guidance in {{quic-streams}} about configuring the number of parallel unidirectional QUIC streams is based on {{Section 6.2 of ?RFC9114}}, with obvious substitutions for RTP/RTCP.
+The guidance in {{quic-streams}} about configuring the number of parallel unidirectional QUIC streams is based on {{Section 6.2 of ?RFC9114}}, with obvious substitutions for RTP.

 The authors would like to thank Bernard Aboba, David Schinazi, Lucas Pardue, Sam Hurst, Sergio Garcia Murillo,  and Vidhi Goel for their valuable comments and suggestions contributing to this document.